 One of the most important things to consider when camping during the winter season is how to stay warm.
 The winter camping tips below will help you do just that.

 Winter Camping Tips

 Setting camp may be a tad more difficult in winter than it is during the other seasons.
 The ground is likely covered in snow and the days are a lot shorter.

-Once you reach the camp site, take some time to choose the best spot to pitch your tent on.
+Once you reach the campsite, take some time to choose the best spot to pitch your tent.
 There are the usual considerations in choosing your camp spot.
 These include the presence of a natural wind block such as a hill or a group of trees.
 Speaking of trees, you should avoid setting up under or near those that look like they’re going to fall on you.
 Look out for dead limbs or branches heavy with snow.
-It’s also a good idea to find a spot near a water source and that’s far from other campers if you value some privacy.
+It’s also a good idea to find a spot near a water source that’s far from other campers if you value some privacy.